Damian34/spring-security-jwt-auth/README.md

 - **JWT with asymmetric or symmetric key and refresh token**
   Authentication using JWT with a chosen encryption algorithm (asymmetric like RS256 or symmetric like HS256) and refresh tokens for session renewal.

+- **Password hashing with salt and pepper**
+  User passwords are hashed using a unique per-user salt and a global pepper, providing enhanced security.

 - **PostgreSQL database**
   User data stored in a `user` table in PostgreSQL.